craftingcity/RollHighOrDie/Combat and Actions/Combat Definitions.md

 Necrotic Damage occurs as the materials supporting an entity's physical experience break, fail, rot, and die.

 ###### Psychic
-Psychic Damage occurs as an entity's perception of reality or state of mind is alter
+Psychic Damage occurs as an entity's perception of reality or state of mind is beyond function.

 ###### Radiant
+Radiant Damage occurs as

 ### Rules for Environments